-The EU insurance distribution directive (IDD) provides that, when carrying out insurance mediation with or for customers, an insurance intermediary acts honestly, fairly and professionally in accordance with the best interests of its customers.
+The European Union Insurance Distribution Directive provides that, when carrying out insurance mediation with or for customers, an insurance intermediary acts honestly, fairly and professionally in accordance with the best interests of its customers.

-85. Supervisors may also prescribe a code of conduct for intermediaries to adhere to, which may describe various aspects of dealings between insurance intermediaries and their customers.
-Codes may also be drafted by, for example, professional associations as a self-regulatory (non-mandatory) initiative or may take the form of binding regulatory requirements.

-86. Supervisors may specify that intermediaries have in place systems and procedures to carry out background checks on their employees or representatives, both at the entry stage and for ongoing requirements.
-Supervisors may verify through the supervisory process that intermediaries follow these systems and procedures, and review them regularly to keep them up to date.

-87. Supervisors may consider factors that display a lack of integrity and thereby disqualify an intermediary from engaging in regulated activities, for example:

-where they have been found guilty of crimes of dishonesty by a court of competent jurisdiction.
-Examples of such crimes would be theft or other misappropriation, breach of trust, or forgery, and might include committing and abetting the commission of such an offence, as well as attempting or conspiring to do so;
+- 88. Supervisors may also prescribe a code of conduct for intermediaries to adhere to, which may describe various aspects of dealings between insurance intermediaries and their customers.
+Codes may also be drafted by, for example, professional associations as a self-regulatory (non-mandatory) initiative or may take the form of binding regulatory requirements. - 89.
+Supervisors may require intermediaries to have systems and procedures in place to carry out background checks on their employees or representatives, both at the entry stage and for ongoing requirements.
+Supervisors may verify through the supervisory process that intermediaries follow these systems and procedures, and review them regularly to keep them up to date. - 90.
+Supervisors may consider factors that display a lack of integrity and thereby disqualify an intermediary from engaging in regulated activities, for example: - where they have been found guilty of crimes of dishonesty by a court of competent jurisdiction.
+Examples of such crimes would be theft or other misappropriation, breach